meadow-811338_1280.jpeg

 Image: charcoal on paper by the author

-I grew up in Glasgow, Scotland and have travelled extensively around the world.
+• I grew up in Glasgow, Scotland and have travelled extensively around the world.
 Most of my learning about human distress and struggle has come from the wide variety of people, cultures, beliefs and situations I have encountered in my life, not least via events and periods of suffering, trauma or adversity that I have personally survived and worked through to a place of healing.

-If you want to do more than have ‘positive thoughts’ about your pain and suffering, then any psychotherapist you see must also have survived and healed from their own traumatic experiences and tortuous life struggles, in my opinion (many, in my experience, have not).
-And who is willing to avoid the pretentiousness and role-playing that increasingly plagues our society today.
-Someone who is authentic.
+If you want to do more than manage symptoms, or develop ‘positive thoughts’ about your pain and suffering, then any psychotherapist you see must also have survived and healed from their own traumatic experiences and tortuous life struggles, in my opinion (many, in my experience, have not).
+Many patients are looking for someone who is willing to avoid the cliches, pretentiousness and role-playing that increasingly plagues our society today.
+Someone who is willing to be real with you.
 Why?
-Because people who haven’t suffered enough, nor healed from their own suffering will not meet you honestly where you are.
-And because authentic people have the courage it takes to be unafraid of strong emotions, painful truths, and the kinds of frightening or embarrassing experiences that accompany trauma, social isolation, and abuse from which others may shy away or respond clinically or academically.
-Having someone fearless enough to be by your side whilst you tackle your own pain, is something academic qualifications, titles, affiliations, and clinical interventions alone cannot provide.
+Because people who haven’t suffered enough and come out of the other end of their suffering with some greater wisdom will typically fail to meet you honestly where you are in your pain.
+And because authentic people have the courage it takes to be unafraid of strong emotions, painful truths, and the kinds of frightening or embarrassing experiences that accompany trauma, social isolation, stigmatisation, lonely terror, and the shame of abuse, from which others may shy away or respond clinically or academically.

-Monday to Friday 10:00 to 20:00:
+• Monday to Friday 12:00 to 20:00:

 Supported Attendance: Supplementary Support and appointment emails answered.
 Appointment change requests answered only if received before Friday 20:00.

-Tuesday to Thursday 13:45~20:00:
+Tuesday to Thursday 12:00 to 20:00:

 Conventional Attendance: Online and In-Person Psychotherapy Sessions; Reviews; Any problems or appointment matters addressed at the start of each session.